Ureterocele

 How is a ureterocele diagnosed?

-Ureteroceles are most often found in children ages 2 or younger.
-However, the condition can be found in older children and adults who may be suffering from kidney stones or a urinary tract infection.
+However, the condition can still be found in older children and adults who experience kidney stones or a urinary tract infection.
 Your provider may order any of these tests:

 Management and Treatment